escusado/quick-firebase-queue/README.md

 ### How it works

-*   A map is created using the Map class (can be configured here: TODO).
+*   A map is created using the Map class (can be configured [here](https://github.com/escusado/quick-firebase-queue/blob/master/assets/js/DroneSimulator/Map.js#L7)).
-*   A set of drone stations are placed next to the map (the number of station can be configured here: TODO)
+*   A set of drone stations are placed next to the map (the number of station can be configured [here](https://github.com/escusado/quick-firebase-queue/blob/master/assets/js/DroneSimulator/DroneSimulator.js#L16-17))
 *   A controller assign a set of unasigned map cells to each drone station.
 *   The station deploys the drone with all the targets for picture taking.
 *   The drone does its job cell map by cell map (the quantity of pictures per drone can be configured here: TODO)